 Added by Tim Clay on December 15, 2016 at 6:30am — No Comments

 Recently I’ve seen several blogs and articles about the customer experience and an article in Automotive News really caught my attention and sparked my interest.
-It is all about how seven minutes is far too long…Continue
+It is all about how seven minutes is far too long for a service customer to wait before they are even…Continue

 Added by Tim Clay on November 21, 2016 at 5:47am — No Comments

 We’re well into conference season and some conferences can be quite overwhelming -- Exhibit halls packed with hundreds of vendors all vying to talk to dealers and hundreds of speaking sessions to choose from.

 Conferences can also be a significant expense for a dealership, especially if multiple employees are sent.
 However, if planned well,…